voucherifyio/voucherify-pot-pos/README.md

 The store allows you to choose one of several available locations.
 Currently, locations are hardcoded in the application.

 ### Product management
 Products are downloaded directly from your Voucherify account, which means the product list is dynamic and includes different categories.
 It is also possible to add new products, which will automatically be synchronized with your Voucherify account.
-Products are based on the "category" metadata, and products without a category are filtered out.
+Products are based on the "category" metadata, products without a category are filtered out.

 > [!IMPORTANT]
 > **Product photos should contain the URL of the Voucherify domain `voucherify-uploads.s3.amazonaws.com`, otherwise the photos will not be displayed correctly or an error may occur due to an unverified domain.**